brianhuster/live-preview.nvim/README.md

 * [asciidoctor/asciidoctor.js](https://github.com/asciidoctor/asciidoctor.js) for parsing AsciiDoc files
 * [KaTeX](https://github.com/KaTeX/KaTeX) for rendering math equations
 * [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) for rendering diagrams

-## TODO
-- [x] Support for KaTex
-- [x] Support for Katex in Markdown
-- [ ] Autoscroll in the browser as you scroll in the Markdown and AsciiDoc files in Neovim
-- [ ] Support for diagrams in AsciiDoc

 ### Buy me a coffee
 #### Paypal